 If bait fishing I will generally use around 4 foot of strong leader, with dual snelled size 6 or size 7 chemically sharpened hooks this may vary depending on the bait you are using.

 Take your time when setting up your rig.
 It’s often a brutal battle and any rigs not set up properly may ultimately be responsible for losing a good fish, so don’t rush or cut corners.

 Some hotspots around Victoria for Kingies include the Rip ( PPB entrance ), Portland, Barwon Heads, Black Rock, Port Welshpool, Port Fairy, Mallacoota, Wilsons prom, Narooma & Welshpool, Docklands, Williamstown, Mornington and Port Melbourne

-There are some great local charter operators which have been exclusively targeting King Fish throughout this period so get online and look up a local charter operator if your keen to get in the action.
+There are some great local charter operators which have been exclusively targeting King Fish throughout this period so get online and look up a local charter operator if you are keen to get in the action.

 Final word from the author